 Other countries that have post-study work visa programs

 France is a country that offers many work opportunities for new graduates.
 It has a high demand for ICT (Information and Communications Technology) and health professionals, including veterinarians.
-Other sectors with a high shortage of labour are engineering, finance and legal.
+Other sectors with a high shortage of labor are engineering, finance, and legal.
 Foreign graduates can apply for an Autorisation Provisoire de Séjour.
 This is a temporary permit that allows graduates to stay in France for 12 months while seeking employment.

 The Netherlands offers an orientation year visa after graduation, which allows international students to stay in the country while looking for employment.